SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

     a: <deleted>
     b: unreachable

-A store *of* an undefined value can be assumed to not have any effect;
-we can assume that the value is overwritten with bits that happen to match what was already there.
+These examples reiterate the ``fdiv`` example: a store *of* an undefined value can be assumed to not have any effect; we can assume that the value is overwritten with bits that happen to match what was already there.
 However, a store *to* an undefined location could clobber arbitrary memory, therefore, it has undefined behavior.

 .. _poisonvalues: